-The District Development Model (DDM) that was announced in the 2019 Presidency Budget Speech identified the "pattern of operating in silos" as a challenge which led to "lack of coherence in planning and implementation and has made monitoring and oversight of government's programme difficult".
-The consequence of this challenge has been non- optimal delivery of services and diminished impact on the triple challenges of poverty, inequality, and employment.
-The president called for the rolling out of "a new integrated district approach to addressing service delivery challenges".
-The DDM is a practical Intergovernmental Relations (IGR) mechanism for all three spheres of government to work jointly and to plan and act in unison.
-The Sarah Baartman District Municipality is engaging with all spheres of government to ensure that the District can address the needs of our communities through One District, One Plan, One Budget.
-This Model greatly enhances our ability to respond to the impact of the pandemic.
+• The State President in the 2019 Presidency Budget Speech (2019) identified the "pattern of operating in silos" as a challenge which led to "lack of coherence in planning and implementation and has made monitoring and oversight of government's programme difficult".
+The consequence has been non optimal delivery of services and diminished impact on the triple challenges of poverty, inequality and employment.
+The President further called for the rolling out of "a new integrated district based approach to addressing our service delivery challenges [and] localise[d] procurement and job creation, that promotes and supports local businesses, and that involves communities..."
+The President is cognisant of the fact that such an approach will require that "National departments that have district-level delivery capacity together with the provinces ... provide implementation plans in line with priorities identified in the State of the Nation address".